 The Brooklyn Economic Development Corporation [BEDC] is a 32 year old private, not-for-profit organization.
 As a multi-service agency working with government agencies, educational institutions, and the private sector, BEDC offers comprehensive business consulting and economic development services.
 BEDC offers technical assistance, financial assistance, location assistance, and entrepreneur training programs for start-up and early-stage entrepreneurs.

-Build Now-NY is an initiative designed to give New York State an edge in pre-permitting sites.
-Build Now-NY is creating an inventory of locations for a wide range of other business profiles, making them ready for development when the opportunity arises and even creating opportunity.
-Build Now-NY site profiles include high technology manufacturing; warehouse/distribution/e-commerce centers; and multi-tenant business and technology parks.
+Build Now-NY's Shovel Ready Program is an initiative designed to give New York State an edge by pre-permitting sites for development.
+Build Now Shovel Ready-NY offers an inventory of locations for a wide range of other business profiles, making them ready for development when the opportunity arises and even creating opportunity.
+The site profiles include high technology manufacturing; warehouse/distribution/e-commerce centers; and multi-tenant business and technology parks.

 Affiliated with the Business Outreach Center [BOC] Network and sponsored by the Greater Newark Enterprises Corporation, the Greater Newark Business Outreach Center [BOC] offers a variety of services to small business owners and to entrepreneurs.
 These services include business plan development, access to financing, marketing, import / export information, entrepreneurial training and licensing and permit information.
 For a complete list of Greater Newark's programs and services, call the Business Outreach Center or visit their website.

 The Central Astoria Local Development Coalition [CALDC] works with approximately 1000 retailers and merchants on Steinway Street, Broadway, 30th Avenue, and 36th Avenue.
 Each of these groups has an active merchants' association and CALDC acts as an umbrella organization to provide technical assistance to each group.